crosswalk-project/crosswalk-test-suite/usecase/usecase-cordova-android-tests/README.md

 * cordova-admob-pro -> cordova-admob-4.x
 * For Cordova 3.6: cordova-screenshot -> cordova-screenshot-3.6
 * For Cordova 4.x: cordova-screenshot -> cordova-screenshot-4.x

+## Test Steps
+* For Cordova 4.x: update usecase-cordova-android-tests/res/pack-type if your want to install cordova-plugin-crosswalk-webview from 'npm'

 ## LICENSE